 Violations of Other Statutes

-Some laws that protect employee rights prohibit employers from firing employees for exercising those rights.
-For example, the Family and Medical Leave Act doesn't only give employees the right to take time off work; it also prohibits employers from firing employees who take advantage of this right.
+Some laws prohibit employers from firing employees for exercising certain rights under the labor laws.
+For example, the Family and Medical Leave Act (FMLA) doesn't just give employees the right to take time off work; it also prohibits employers from firing employees who take advantage of this right.
 Similarly, employees may not be fired for reporting an OSHA violation, making an overtime claim, or filing for workers' compensation.

 In these situations, the employee's damages for wrongful termination are set out in the statute.